programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 You can run these distance measures on almost any data set that uses numerical features to describe specific data samples (more on that in a moment).
 For the purposes of this tutorial, you will use the results of a [TF-IDF analysis](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf) that I ran on a selection of 143 texts from the [*EarlyPrint* project](https://earlyprint.org/), a project (of which I am a collaborator) that has linguistically-annotated and corrected [EEBO-TCP](https://earlyprint.org/intros/intro-to-eebo-tcp.html) texts.
 TF-IDF, which stands for Term Frequency–Inverse Document Frequency, is a weighting system that assigns a value to every word in a text based on the relationship between the number of times a word appears in that text (its term frequency) and the number of texts it appears in through the whole corpus (its document frequency).
 It is often used as an initial heuristic for a word's distinctiveness and can give the researcher more information than a simple word count.

-Begin by [downloading the CSV file of TF-IDF results](assets/common-similarity-measures/1666_tfidf.csv).
+Begin by [downloading the zipped CSV file of TF-IDF results](assets/common-similarity-measures/common-similarity-measures.zip).
 You can see the step-by-step instructions for how I created these results in [a tutorial on the *EarlyPrint* site](https://earlyprint.org/notebooks/tf_idf.html).
 To understand exactly what TF-IDF is and what calculating it entails, see Matthew J. Lavin's [Analyzing Documents with TF-IDF](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf).

 # What is Similarity or Distance?